Skip main navigation

 Additional resources are available from the Office of Veteran Employment Services.

-2. Second, you must file a weekly claim certification for each week you want an unemployment benefit payment.
+2. Second, file a weekly claim certification for each week you want an unemployment benefit payment.

 Requests for additional information have a due date: